-- Which event do you consider more likely, possible, credible, believable, plausible? - You will get a prize if the event you chose will occur.
+- Which event do you consider more likely, possible, credible, believable, plausible? - You will get a price if the event you chose will occur.
 On which event would you bet? - On which event are you more confident?
-Which event you trust more, you believe more? etc - Imagine to repeat the experiment: which event do you expect to occur mostly (more frequently)?
+Which event you trust more, you believe more? etc - Imagine to repeat the experiment: which event do you expect to occur mostly?
+(More frequently)